 Gov't Code 2251.002

-A district shall notify a vendor of an error in an invoice submitted for payment by the vendor not later than the 21st day after the date the district receives the invoice.
+A district shall notify a vendor of an error or disputed amount in an invoice submitted for payment by the vendor not later than the 21st day after the date the district receives the invoice, and shall include in such notice a detailed statement of the amount of the invoice which is disputed.
 If a dispute is resolved in favor of the vendor, the vendor is entitled to receive interest on the unpaid balance beginning on the date that the payment for the invoice is overdue.
 If a dispute is resolved in favor of the district, the vendor shall submit a corrected invoice that must be paid in accordance with Government Code 2251.021 [see Payment Due above].
 The unpaid balance accrues interest if the corrected invoice is not paid by the appropriate date.
+The district may withhold from payments required no more than 110 percent of the disputed amount.
 Gov't Code 2251.042

 Vendor Remedy for Nonpayment